SmithLabBio/introgression_domain_adaptation/README.md

 # bears
-Scripts used for downloading, processing, and using trained network to test for introgression with empirical bear data.
+Scripts used for downloading and processing bear whole genome resequence data, and for using a trained network to test for introgression with empirical bear data.

 # scripts
 Scripts used for training and testing networks and for summarizing results.